Best Credit Cards in

 - Monthly cashback cap applies (confirm with bank)

-- Easy apply via Alfalah Digital Banking app
+- Apply via Alfalah Digital Banking app

-- Contactless payments & online shopping
+- Contactless & online payments supported

 - Lounge access — Not on base tier

-- MCB Smart Rewards Points on every transaction
+- MCB Smart Rewards on every transaction

 - Lounge access at select Pakistani airports